 2025-09-19

-The following is very adapted from the Isabelle/HOL 2025 tutorial, particularly 5.2 and onwards.
-It will explain it better than I can.
+The following is adapted from the Isabelle/HOL 2025 tutorial, particularly 5.2 and onwards.
+It will explain much more thoroughly than I can.

-I also make no promise that the following is entirely correct.
-It is my understanding, and while I have verified it best I can, I am sure there are errors.
+I also make no promise that the following is entirely 100% correct.
+It is ultimately my understanding, but I have run it past several others, and to the best of our knowledge it is correct.

-These rule tactics can be used in many different ways.
-While some general principles are mentioned below, if the prerequisits are met, every rule can theoretically be used with every rule tactic and you will get many results (some of which will be useful!).
+These rule methods can be used in many different ways.
+While some general principles are mentioned below, if the prerequisits are met, every rule can theoretically be used with every rule method.
+Many of these various combinations will not be beneficial to proving a given goal, and hence it is useful to know how the rule methods interact with rules and proof states in order to select the correct pairing.

-In that vein, the same rule will be interpreted differently by these different rule tactics!
+In that vein, the same rule will be interpreted differently by these different rule methods.
 Read more for how they work, and hence why.

 P Q